awsdocs/aws-control-tower-guide/doc_source/drift.md

 1. For each registered OU, retrieving all SCPs managed by AWS Control Tower that are attached to the OU\.
 Managed SCPs have identifiers that begin with `aws-guardrails`\.

-1. For each preventive guardrail enabled on the OU, verifying that the guardrail's policy statement is present in the OU's managed SCPs\.
+1. For each preventive control enabled on the OU, verifying that the control's policy statement is present in the OU's managed SCPs\.

 The daily scans consume the TPS for the following AWS Organizations APIs: